Self-Supervised Dynamical System Representations for Physiological Time-Series: PULSE Approach

-{\bf Regularizing Time-Varying System Variables.} Since both encoders observe the same $Y_i$, and the system representation includes $\theta_{i,tk}$ derived from that same input, it is possible that the encoder could learn a trivial representation of the dynamics by simply copying local signal values into these $\theta_{i,tk}$.
-We employ the following two strategies to mitigate this scenario, both based on limiting the expressivity of $\theta_{i,tk}$.
-First, we constrain the dimensionality of the $\theta_{i,tk}$ to a single dimension similar to prior works~\citep{li2018disentangled}.
-This ensures that $\theta_{i,tk}$ alone does not have sufficient capacity to represent the full diversity of initial conditions in the data, particularly for multi-channel observations.
-Second, we limit the temporal variability of $\theta_{i,k}$ by reducing its ability to change between timesteps.
-Specifically, we apply adaptive max pooling across the time dimension for $\theta_{i,tk}$ and assign the pooled values back to their corresponding time steps, effectively sharing each pooled component across multiple consecutive timesteps.
+{\bf Regularizing Time-Varying System Variables.} Since both encoders observe the same ${\bf Y}_i$, and the system representation includes $\boldsymbol{\theta}_{i,t_k}$ derived from that same input, it is possible that the encoder learns a trivial representation of the dynamics by simply copying local signal values into these $\boldsymbol{\theta}_{i,t_k}$.
+We mitigate this scenario with the following two strategies that limit the expressivity of $\boldsymbol{\theta}_{i,t_k}$.
+First, we reduce the dimensionality of the $\boldsymbol{\theta}_{i,t_k}$ to a single dimension similar to prior works~\citep{yingzhen2018disentangled}.
+This ensures that $\boldsymbol{\theta}_{i,t_k}$ alone does not have sufficient capacity to represent the full diversity of initial conditions in the data.
+Second, we limit how quickly $\boldsymbol{\theta}_{i,t_k}$ can change over time by sharing max pooled values across the time dimension between consecutive timesteps.